venkideshVenu/S4-Operating-System-Lab-2019-Scheme-KTU-/README.md

 Navigate to the directory of the experiment you want to work on and follow the instructions provided in the respective folder.

+## Contribution
+Contributions are welcome!
+If you have any suggestions or improvements, feel free to fork the repository and submit a pull request.

 ## License
 This repository is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

-## Contribution
-Contributions are welcome!
-If you have any suggestions or improvements, feel free to fork the repository and submit a pull request.

-## Contact
-If you have any questions or need further assistance, please feel free to open an issue in the repository.

---